 In other words, they communicate by song, and it’s just really amazing because you can tell that people, regardless of how lonely they are, regardless of how disconnected or how much of life is pressing down on them, they can’t help but connect with their soul by singing.

-It is this awesome intensity, authenticity and sincerity that was really conveyed to me when I was hanging out at Malate Circle in Manila, and there were several guitarists and some random people just walking by started to sing.
+It is this awesome intensity, authenticity and sincerity that was really conveyed to me when I was hanging out at Malate Circle in Manila, and there were several ukuleleists and some random people just walking by started to sing.
 These people were not being paid, and tips were definitely optional, but what really got to me was that my tearoom experience was really taken to a whole other level because of the spontaneity and ram human sincerity and authenticity of what was going on.

 However, there was just something about this trip in the Philippines that really gave me this idea about my own tearoom business in Southern California.
-I called it Open Guitar Night, and it’s basically Monday-Wednesday-Friday.
+I called it Open Ukulele Night, and it’s basically Monday-Wednesday-Friday.
 The first few weeks were kind of rough, but, after a while, word got out and people caught on.
-People would bring their guitars and either they would play acoustic numbers or people would sing along with guitar accompaniment.
+People would bring their ukulele and either they would play acoustic numbers or people would sing along with ukulele accompaniment.
 Nobody is charging any money, and tips are purely voluntary, but it really blew my mind as to how popular this got.
 Of course, the restaurant became very successful as well.